theomoondev/theomoondev.github.io/_projects/2_project.md

 ---
 layout: page
-title: Service Feature Migration Strategy
+title: Legacy API Migration Strategy
-description: Sample of a technical strategy for migrating a feature from a generalized legacy service
+description: Sample of a developer-facing technical strategy for migrating a collection of API endpoints from a generalized legacy service
 importance: 2
 category: software
-related_publications: false
 ---

 Coming soon...